Emergency advice

 3. Wrap the short end of the bandage around the injured part to secure the dressing pad.

-4. Then wrap the longer end around the injured part, making sure all of the dressing pad is covered.
+4. Wrap the longer end around the injured part, making sure all of the dressing pad is covered.
 Leave the short end hanging out.

-6. Then check their circulation.
-To do this press a nail or skin beyond the wound for five seconds until it goes pale.
-If the colour doesn’t come back within two seconds, the bandage is too tight so you’ll need to loosen it.
+6. Check their circulation.
+To do this, press a nail or skin beyond the wound for five seconds until it goes pale.
+If the colour doesn’t come back within two seconds, the bandage is too tight and you’ll need to loosen it.
 Keep checking their circulation every 10 minutes.

 How to apply a sterile pad or gauze